Amy Wagner, M.A., LMFT, LMHC

 I began college at 18, flunked out at 19 and opened a dance studio at 20.
 During the next dynamic 15 years of my life, I soaked in being the creative director of one of Eastern Pennsylvania’s most vibrant dance studios for youth.
 I loved the kids, their families, our accomplishments together…it was an amazing season of my life.
 Many of those students now have families of their own and are treasured friends I hold close in my heart.

 Being a therapist isn’t a job for me, it’s a way of life.
 My calling intermingles with my world view and walk through life.
 I hope to be kind, loving, compassionate when I am kayaking, at the movies, with my friends, traveling, at the beach or reading a book….and sometimes my humanity kicks in and I mess it all up with harsh words, a frustrating sigh, emotional overload, my own need for control or the dreaded perfectionism riding shotgun in my life.
+That’s when I turn inward to the parts of myself that need nurturing and find calm in the stillness of meditation

-Those are the times when I know it is time to pause, breath and remember to return “home” to myself.
+Those are the times when I know it is time to pause, breathe, and remember to return “home” to myself.
 Helping you return to your “home” and be the person you are meant to be is my passion.

 American Counseling Association